Cold weather and your joints

 Golden Labrador running around

-Labrador Retrievers often stay very playful throughout their entire life, which is why they make great pets.
-But their higher activity levels, large size and genetics make this breed more susceptible to joint issues, especially:
+Labrador Retrievers often stay very playful throughout their lives, which is why they make great pets.
+But their higher activity levels, large size and genetics make this breed more susceptible to joint stiffness.

-What’s more, Labradors are extremely prone to obesity.
-And extra weight intensifies the stress put on your dog’s joints, and can make the above conditions even worse.
+Labradors can also be prone to obesity.
+Extra weight intensifies the stress put on your dog’s joints and can accelerate the progression of joint stiffness.

 1. Dachshunds